Shea's Performing Arts Center

 Compensation and Benefits

-Shea’s offers competitive compensation, commensurate with experience, and a benefits package that includes paid time off, health insurance, a generous employer contribution toward a 403(b)-retirement plan, and the extraordinary quality of life and recreational opportunities offered by the beautiful Western New York region.
+Shea’s offers competitive compensation with a salary range between $275,000 and $290,000, and a benefits package that includes health, dental, vision, and long-term disability insurance, a generous employer contribution toward a 403(b)-retirement plan, paid vacation, sick leave, personal days, and holidays and the extraordinary quality of life and recreational opportunities offered by the beautiful Western New York region.

 Applications and Inquiries

-Shea’s Performing Arts Center is an equal opportunity employer that welcomes and values diversity, inclusion, and equity in all forms.
+Shea’s Performing Arts Center is an equal opportunity employer.

 Click here for the downloadable PDF.